Here you will find a curated list of quality educational resources available online for free, to help you learn machine learning.

 My advice is to start playing around with models using some library and then fill in any mathematical knowledge gaps as required.
 The mathematical knowledge will help you to better understand how each machine learning algorithm works.
 You will thus be able to make an informed decision when choosing between different methods.
 It will also come in handy while debugging or trying to improve performance.

-If on the other hand you plan to really learn machine learning and want to understand cutting edge research papers in the field, then the mathematical knowledge is a requirement.
+If, on the other hand, you want to have in-depth knowledge of machine learning and want to understand research papers in the field, then the mathematical knowledge is a requirement.

 The mathematical topics you need to look into to get started with machine learning are probability and statistics, linear algebra and calculus.
 Information theory is another very important topic if you really want to go deep into machine learning theory.

 If your mathematical knowledge is a little bit rusty or need a gentle introduction to the basics of probability, statistics, linear algebra and calculus, the brief one-to-one lectures and interactive exercises at Khan Academy - Math will help you get up to speed real quick.